 It’s important to understand the going rate for sitters in your area as well as other factors that may impact how you price your services.
-Here’s what you need to know when it comes to how much you should charge as a sitter or a nanny.
+Here’s what you need to know when it comes to how much you should charge as a babysitter or a nanny.

-Use this handy chart to find out how your state stacks up when it comes to nanny and sitter pay.
+Use this handy chart to find out how much other caregivers in your city typically charge for nanny and babysitter pay.

-Last updated: March 2019
+Last updated: July 2022

-Other factors to consider
+Other Factors to Consider

 Your area’s average rate isn’t the only factor you should consider when deciding what to charge as a sitter or nanny.
 Ask yourself these questions before you set your rate.